 We arrived/checked into our hotel close to 2 or 3pm, unpacked, applied some sunblock, and decided to start our walk into the historic district to find out where Michael needed to be for the running and us for our balcony in the AM.
 We had an early wakeup (needed to be in our places by 6:30, 6:45am at the latest), so we timed how long it would take us to get to each spot from our hotel (about 25 minutes).

-On our walk we came to a carnival type set up with a ferris wheel, tons of churro, sangria, beer, and knick-knack stalls.
+On our walk we came to a carnival type set up with a ferris wheel, tons of churros, sangria, beer, and knick-knack stalls.
 We stopped for some sangria, then continued into the historic district (below).
-I was pretty excited to find my Spanish was coming back to me (pretty quick), and I was ordering without any trouble.
+I was pretty excited to find my Spanish was coming back to me (pretty quickly), and I was ordering without any trouble.
 In fact, one of the vendors selling Michelle some charms even asked me to translate something from Spanish to English for them (I live for this stuff).
 Since we arrived after noon, we missed the opening ceremony (where there’s mustard, sangria, and champagne EVERYWHERE…so you’ll see some pink and yellow shirts walking about).

 While the photos make it look busy/crowded, at this point in the day it was pretty tame.
 We imagine most folks were having an afternoon siesta before the real drinking/partying started up in the early evening.
 One surprising thing – we saw lots of families and lots of young children amongst the crowds (those balloons aren’t for adults).
 More children and babies than I EVER would’ve imagined.
 Truth be told, I’m thankful we did our walking earlier, as with each hour it got a little smellier and dirtier and trust me way more drunk folks.